• Dee Synnott Woodcraft

 Catering:

-For all courses, a hearty, healthy lunch is provided (please let us know of any dietary requirements when booking), along with tea, coffee and water.
+Lunch: hearty, healthy lunch is provided (please let us know of any dietary requirements when booking), along with tea, coffee and water.

 Facilities: